Are you planning a trip to North Bali? Make the most of your time there with our top picks for the best things to do in the area.

 Munduk Bali is a stunning area of North Bali filled with lush green landscapes, cascading waterfalls, and sparkling blue ocean views.

-It’s the perfect destination for those looking for an outdoors adventure or an escape from the hustle and bustle of city life.
+It’s the perfect destination for those looking for an outdoor adventure or an escape from the hustle and bustle of city life.

 Here are some of the best things to do in this picturesque region.